cheshrkat/blogger-archive-converter/readme.md

     1. Otherwise check the `.nvmrc` file in this repo and [install that version](https://nodejs.org/en/download/)
 3. Run `npm install` from the root of the repo

+You can check everything is working by running the smoke tests: `npm test`

 ### Usage

 After setup is done, run this in your bash terminal: